First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries

-Now we have all the required ingredients to establish Theorem~\ref{thm:mainDL}, our main technical result in Section~\ref{OBDAfor Temporal}.
+We now have all of the ingredients to prove Lemma~\ref{lemma:mainDL}, our main technical result in Section~\ref{OBDAfor Temporal}.
 First, we illustrate the rather involved construction in its proof by an example. \begin{example}\em Consider the \OMPIQ{} $\q = (\TO,\varkappa)$ with $\varkappa = \exists Q. \Rdiamond B$ and $\TO = \T \cup \R$, where

 (recall that we require that the TBox contains the same role names as the RBox).
-We construct an $\FOE$-rewriting $\rq_{\TO, \varkappa}(x,t)$ of $\q$ by induction.
+We construct an $\FOE$-rewriting $\rew_{\TO, \varkappa}(x,t)$ of $\q$ by induction.
 To illustrate, consider an ABox $\A$ consistent with $\TO$, $a \in \ind(\A)$ and $\ell \in \tem(\A)$ such that $a \in (\exists Q. \Rdiamond B)^{\can(\ell)}$.
 Our rewriting has to cover two main cases; see Fig.~\ref{fig:phantoms}.

 \emph{Case} 1: If there is $b \in \ind(\A)$ with $(a,b) \in Q^{\can(\ell)}$ and $b \in (\Rdiamond B)^{\can(\ell)}$, then we can describe this configuration by the formula